irdest/irdest/docs/users/src/nix.md

 ## Fetch dependencies

-The `shell.nix` in the qaul.net repo root defines dependencies.
+The `shell.nix` in the qaul repo root defines dependencies.
 Fetch them into your environment by running `nix-shell` in the repo root (this might take a while).